apache/echarts-doc/en/tutorial/visual-map.md

 Every type of charts in ECharts has this built-in mapping procedure.
 For example, line charts map data into *lines*, bar charts map data into *length*.
 Some more complicated charts, like `graph`, `themeRiver`, and `treemap` have their own built-in mapping.

-Besides, ECharts provides [viusalMap component](option.html#visualMap) for general visual mapping.
+Besides, ECharts provides [visualMap component](option.html#visualMap) for general visual mapping.
 Visual elements allowed in `visualMap` component are:<br>
 `symbol`, `symbolSize`<br>
 `color`, `opacity`, `colorAlpha`, <br>
 `colorLightness`, `colorSaturation`, `colorHue`